 Ten pro tips for making the most of Parks Canada places

 With 47 national parks, 171 national historic sites and 4 national marine conservation areas there is a lot to discover from coast, to coast, to coast.
 For more information on Parks Canada places and experiences, check out our Plan your visit section.
 Here you can also find electronic versions of six regional Visitor Guides to assist you in planning for a fantastic 2018!

 Certain national parks, trails, lookouts and parking lots are always very popular.
 Here are Ten alternatives to Canada’s most popular national parks.
-Try out a different trail in one of the less busy national parks or celebrate the 100th Anniversary of national historic sites in 2017 by visiting one!
+Try out a different trail in one of the less busy national parks or national historic sites in 2018!
 Look here for 10 hidden gems to discover for some really off the beaten path travel ideas.

 Spring and fall are both exciting and beautiful seasons to explore Canada’s national parks.
 Also they are times when it’s easier to find accommodation.
 Watch life come to bloom or change colours right before your eyes.